 \section{PREVIOUS WORK}

 \textbf{Traffic Prediction.} A number of analytical and deep learning approaches to vehicle prediction have been proposed.
-Analytical methods typically use heuristics such as lane following with constant velocity.
-Despite the stability of classical prediction methods, deep neural networks (DNN) often provide better predictions across diverse traffic scenarios.
-Specifically, DESIRE \cite{lee2017desire} uses a conditional variational auto-encoder (CVAE \cite{kingma2013auto}) to obtain future prediction samples, then uses an RNN-based scoring module for ranking.
-A top-down LiDAR scan is encoded via a convolutional neural network (CNN) to provide a scene context.
-With similar encodings for map and observations, PRECOG~\cite{rhinehart2019precog} employs a probabilistic model of future interactions between agents, conditioned on the goal of the ego-actor.
-MultiPath~\cite{chai2019multipath} uses a set of anchors for trajectory prediction.
-Each anchor corresponds to a mode in the trajectory distribution and together they form a Gaussian mixture model.
+Analytical methods use heuristics such as lane following with constant velocity.
+Despite the stability of these methods, DNNs often provide better predictions across diverse traffic scenarios.
+Specifically, DESIRE \cite{lee2017desire} uses a conditional variational auto-encoder (CVAE \cite{kingma2013auto}) to get future prediction samples, then uses an RNN for ranking.
+A top-down LiDAR scan is encoded by a CNN to provide a scene context.
+PRECOG~\cite{rhinehart2019precog} uses similar input encodings and employs a probabilistic model of future interactions between agents, conditioned on the goal of the ego-actor.
+MultiPath~\cite{chai2019multipath} uses a set of anchors for prediction.
+Each anchor is a mode in a trajectory distribution and together they form a Gaussian mixture model.
 VectorNet~\cite{gao2020vectornet} relies on vectorization of map lanes and past trajectories via a graph neural network (GNN \cite{wu2020comprehensive}) and uses attention mechanism for predicting.
 MultiXNet~\cite{djuric2020multixnet} provides object detection jointly with trajectory prediction from LiDAR input.
-The prediction stage uses a batch of cropped top-down feature maps encoded by the detector stage to produce multi-modal predictions.
+The DNN uses a batch of cropped top-down feature maps encoded by the detector stage to produce multi-modal predictions.
 ILVM~\cite{casas2020implicit} defines the distribution over future trajectories by using implicit latent variable model.
-The system uses a CNN to encode scene context, crops its feature maps for each actor and then uses GNN for latent learning and prediction.
+The system uses a CNN to encode a scene, crops its feature maps for each actor and then uses GNN for latent learning and prediction.
 Trajectron++ \cite{salzmann2020trajectron++} jointly learns to predict controls for all agents with a GNN and then integrates agent trajectories using vehicle-dynamics models.
 Most DNN-based approaches predict behavior for each traffic agent separately and only predict behavior for non-ego agents.
-Therefore, they cannot be used for ego-motion planning directly and/or would be too slow for real-time applications.
+Therefore, they cannot be used in ego-motion planning.
+Most systems are too slow for real-time applications.